 Similar to the more traditional money market funds (MMFs), stablecoins aim to provide investors with safe, money-like assets.
 We investigate similarities and differences between these two investment products.
-Like MMFs, stablecoins suffer from "flight-to-safety" dynamics: we document net flows from riskier to safer stablecoins on days of crypto-market stress and estimate a discrete "break-the-buck" threshold of \$1, below which stablecoin redemptions accelerate.
-We then focus on two specific stablecoin runs, in 2022 and 2023, showing that the same flight-to-safety dynamics also characterized these episodes.
-Finally, as flight-to-safety flows occur within MMF families, stablecoin flows tend to happen within blockchains.
+Our key finding is that, like MMFs, stablecoins also suffer from "flight-to-safety" dynamics.
+This is manifested in net flows from riskier to safer stablecoins on days of crypto-market stress.
+The same flight-to-safety dynamics also characterized flows during stablecoin runs, as exemplified by the two most severe episodes in 2022 and 2023.
+Furthermore, as flight-to-safety flows occur within MMF families, stablecoin flows tend to occur within blockchains.